phasetrader-holdings/bakersacre/_pages/policies.md

 #### Monetization

+We use affiliate links and ads to keep the lights on.

+*Baker's Acre* is a participant in the Walmart Affiliate Network, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Walmart.com and affiliated sites.

-We use affiliate links and ads to keep the lights on. *Baker's Acre* is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and affiliated sites.
+*Baker's Acre* is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and affiliated sites.

+*Baker's Acre* displays ads from Google Adsense.

 #### Disclaimers and Disclosures